BogdanFloris/BogdanFloris/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Bogdan, a software engineer and technology enthusiast with 4+ years of experience in building robust software products using the best practices.
-I enjoy mountains and skiing in particular, playing my guitars, and watching TV shows and movies.
+As a senior software engineer with over four years of experience, I specialize in building dependable software products using proven practices.
+My go-to technologies include Typescript, Python, Go, and C++.
+When I'm not coding, I love hitting the slopes for some skiing, playing my guitars, and watching TV shows and movies.

 * 👨🏼‍💻 Senior Software Engineer at @datacamp
 * 🏠 Living in Bucharest, Romania